katoshia/katoshia/README.md

 - 👋 Hi, I’m Katoshia Grubb.
 - I enjoy creating games via the Unity engine.
 I'm honing skills within Unity 2D and am expanding to 3d vector math, asset creation and manipulation, and understaing the foundational procedures of a game engine.
-A couple current self driven projects I'm working on are a Chunk processing game similar to MineCraft that utilizeds genrative landscape to create a world for the user.
+A couple current self driven projects I'm working on are a Chunk processing game similar to MineCraft that utilizes genrative landscape to create a world for the user.
 The other is a "hodge podge" of sorts within Unity 2D to better understand game mechanics and how to implement them in various ways.
-Example, camera manipulation - moving platfors and puzzle set up.
+Example, camera manipulation - moving platforms and puzzle set up.

 School Courses:
 - Portfolio classes